 The analysis and review of the existing public transport conditions and future infrastructure changes have identified a range of issues for people who travel through and interchange at Central Station each day.
-These are outlined in Table 3-5.
+These are outlined in Table 3-4.

-Table 3-5 Identified issues and opportunities for public transport within and around Central Precinct
+Table 3-4 Identified issues and opportunities for public transport within and around Central Precinct

-Precir Ref Identified Issues Opportunities and future actions PT1 Current passenger demands add to train loading and unloading times, increasing wait times for trains during busy periods.
+Ref Identified Issues Opportunities and future actions PT1 Current passenger demands add to train loading and unloading times, increasing wait times for trains during busy periods.
 Increased frequency and capacity of services will be necessary to accommodate future train patronage growth.
 Service improvements are currently planned and being progressively rolled out by Transport for NSW as part of ongoing infrastructure upgrades.
 PT2 Access between regional and suburban platforms is poor, with interchanging customers walking long distances to reach their next service.
-The introduction of Central Walk as the main east- west connection through the station provides a significant improvement to connectivity within the station.
+The introduction of Central Walk as the main east-west connection through the station provides a significant improvement to connectivity within the station.
 The expansion of this link to the west as part of Central Precinct will provide greater opportunity to access major land uses and developments around the Precinct.
 PT3 There is poor connectivity between the light rail stops and the bus interchange at Railway Square as well as to the suburban rail lines within Central Station.
 It is also difficult to transfer between Inner West and CBD and Southeast Light Rail services at Central Station given the position of the light rail stops within the broader road network.
 Future improvements within and around Central Station should consider improving connectivity between transport modes, including how passengers move between the different levels of Central Station.
+Future investigation should also consider if transferring between light rail services is more efficient at the Chinatown stop and the Capitol Square stop rather than at Central station.
 Future planning should also support a potential expansion of the light rail network, as outlined in the Central Sydney Planning Strategy.
 PT4 Commuters waiting for bus services restrict pedestrian movements along footpath next to the bus stops, including along Eddy Avenue, and at the bus interchange at Railway Square.
 There may be opportunities as part of Central Precinct to improve waiting areas for buses, by reallocating road space to support pedestrian activity.
-Public realm improvements should also include bus shelters, seating, information, or ticketing around the Precinct to optimise overall customer amenity.
+Public realm improvements should also include bus shelters, seating, information,

+Ref Identified Issues Opportunities and future actions or ticketing around the Precinct to optimise overall customer amenity.
 PT5 Bus and light rail services are often stopped at traffic lights for long periods of time resulting in increased journey time.
 The future road network around Central Precinct should prioritise bus and light rail movements at intersections ahead of through traffic to support and maintain service frequency and reliability.
 PT6 The coach terminal at Central Precinct has poor integration with other transport modes and does not provide a clear waiting area for passengers transferring from other transport modes.
 The renewal of Western Forecourt provides an opportunity to upgrade existing coach facilities to provide direct access for customers transferring from coach services to the suburban, metro and regional rail lines.